Android2771/actors-fyp/README.md

 Note that an if statement is added since each spawned worker will connect to the WebSocket network and execute the code inside.
 It takes advantage of the unique naming convention between connected instances to have only the first connected node to execute a chunk of code.
 The same behaviour as the distributed WebSocket example above is replicated through the use of IPC instead.

 This will console log the decrementing numbers from 5 to 0, but one should note that the console logs came from different worker threads.
-Note that even though a connection with the WebSocket server was estasblihed through init's invocation, it is not relied on when remote spawning or sending messages.
+Note that even though a connection with the WebSocket server was established through init's invocation, it is not relied on when remote spawning or sending messages.
 Instead, IPC is used where the primary node forwards the communication between the spawned worker nodes.

 <p align="center">
   <img src="documentation/fyp-report/resources/websocketconnectioncomplex.png" />